Fellowship-of-the-Link/old-TfT-test1/project/Contribute.md

 * a GitHub account, so you can fork [[this site repository]] of files
 * Git on your computer, so you can 'pull' new versions of the files from the repository to your computer, and 'push' your edits back to it
-* software to edit the markdown files: we recommend Obsidian, as its "Obsidian Git" plugin supports the previous step seamlessly.
+* software to edit the markdown files: we recommend Obsidian, as its "Obsidian Git" plugin supports the previous step seamlessly, but massive.wiki works whatever tool you use.